-news from BRE
+news from the BRE Group

 Chinese Vice Premier Li visits BRE Innovation Park

 China’s Vice Premier Li Keqiang completed his four day visit to the UK by visiting the BRE Innovation Park in Watford, Hertfordshire earlier today.

 Chinese Vice Premier Li Keqiang (c) pictured with BRE Chief Executive Peter Bonfield (l) and Business Secretary Vince Cable (r) at the centre of the BRE Innovation Park, Watford